 - Only outside contractors qualified to repair PITs shall perform repairs and adjustments.

-Environmental Health and Safety shall audit all inspection log books on a monthly basis.
+Environmental Health and Safety shall audit all inspection processes on a monthly basis.
 Upon discovery of deficiencies, Environmental Health and Safety will provide training and guidance for proper inspection form completion.
 If the deficiencies persist Environmental Health and Safety will contact the responsible supervisor and the keys to PITs can be confiscated by Environmental Health and Safety for any PIT without completed inspection checklists.

 Fuel Handling and Storage